GrahamPaasch/netauto-foundations-lab/docs/instructor-notes.md

 - Start with the live lab from the first demo.
 - Emphasize evidence and change safety.
 - No slide-only fallback.
 If the lab is down, pause and restore access.
+- Show a live packet capture early to anchor the workflow.

 Daily flow
 - 15 min concept